 The new hole 7 would be a par five, played over much of the existing 6th on the Valley course, but in the opposite direction.
 It’s envisaged that the famous “Big Nellie” bunker from the current 17th on the Dunluce could also be recreated in the dunes to the right of this new fairway.
 The new par four 8th would then be played from close to the tee boxes on the existing Valley hole number 5, back to a green perched in the dunes at a slightly higher elevation.

-Although the four par threes remain untouched, except for mowing the green further out at the back of “Calamity Corner”, there are plans to add additional tees and bunkers at several holes, as well as extending the greens at holes 5 and (the newly sequenced) 15.
-It’s also intended to relocate the green fifty yards further back at the par five 2nd and re-shape the putting surface on the 10th (the current 8th, which is one of two non-Harry Colt greens on the course).
+Although the four par threes remain untouched, except for mowing the green further out at the back of “Calamity Corner”, additional tees and bunkers at several holes have been added, as well as extending the greens at holes 5 and (the newly sequenced) 15.

 Fantastic preparations are underway ahead of next year’s Open Championship.
 The two new holes on the front side are mighty additions and have been perfectly integrated into the routing.
 The new par 5 7th plays 600+ yards uphill and pays tribute to the Big Nelly bunker which existed on the old 17th hole.
 The new par 4 8th hole is a dog-leg left playing across a ridge and into a deep green that directs you back towards the White Cliffs in the horizon.